William Kumuyi: Background

-Kumuyi was born into a Christian family in Erin-Ijesa, Ogun State, western part of Nigeria.
+Kumuyi was born into a Christian family in Erin-Odo Ijesa, Osun State, western part of Nigeria.
 He completed his secondary school education in 1961 at Mayflower School in Ikenne, Ogun State, from where he proceeded to the University of Ibadan and in 1967 graduated with a first-class honours degree in mathematics where he graduated as overall best graduating student in that year.
 He subsequently took a post-graduate course in Education at the University of Lagos.
-He became a born-again Christian on Sunday, April 5th, 1964 at the age of 23.
+He became a born-again Christian on Sunday, 5 April 1964 at 23.